Roll past advisors’ images to read more about them. List below is in alphabetic order, not order of importance!

-Machette, Michael — Science Advisor, Field Trips, Program
+- Michael Machette — Science Advisor, Field Trips, Programs, Facebook

-Tepper, Carol — Science Advisor, Education, Field Trips, Program
+- Carol Serdar (Tepper) — Science Advisor, Education, Field Trips, Programs

 Shelley Jaye: BS and MS in Geology.
 Research focus on igneous and metamorphic petrology.
 Recent transplant to Port Townsend from Northern Virginia.
 Physical Scientist at the National Geospatial Intelligence Agency for 15 years.
 Geoscience educator in Virginia for the past 20 years, teaching introductory courses in geology, mineralogy and field geology of the Northern Rockies.
 Currently teaching remotely for Northern Virginia Community College and writing a free open-source textbook for Historical Geology.

 Michael Machette: BSc at San Jose State Univ. and MSc in Geology at the Univ. of Colorado.
-Senior Research Geologist at U.S. Geological Survey (1972-2008); presently owns Paleo Seis Surveys LLC, a geologic-hazards consulting company in Port Townsend.
-Interests in Quaternary Geology, active faulting, hazards, geomorphology, computer graphs.
-Worked internationally, published more than 160 scientific articles and geologic maps.
-Been leading this group for about 6 years now.
-Click here for more information about Michael as a frequent speaker …
+Senior Research Geologist at U.S. Geological Survey (1972-2008) and owner of Paleo Seis Surveys LLC (2008-2020), a geologic-hazards consulting company in Port Townsend.
+Interests in Quaternary Geology, active faulting, hazards, geomorphology, computer graphics.
+Worked internationally on seismic source zones.

 Leslie Roubal: Participates in our geology group by maintaining our website and many others in the Port Townsend community.
 Way back in college, she was a geology major and hiked around the Colorado Rockies and the Sierras.
 She did not find a seashell on top of Pikes Peak, but looked for one!
-She partners with her husband who creates custom globes, including a popular Geology of the Earth.
+She partners with her husband who creates custom globes, including popular Geology of the Earth (Roubalmapping.com).

-Carol Serdar Tepper: Born and raised in southern Puget Sound; Master’s work included a description and analysis of a large landslide and related salmon impacts; Licensed Geologist, 19 years as a Washington State regulator (current); and formerly WA State Secondary Science Teacher, 10 years which included developing a middle school science curriculum based on Pacific Salmon life history and habitat.
+Carol Serdar (Tepper): Born and raised in southern Puget Sound; Master’s work included a description and analysis of a large landslide and related salmon impacts; Licensed Geologist, 20+ years Washington State Dept. of Ecology; and formerly WA State Secondary Science Teacher, 10 years which included developing a middle-school science curriculum based on Pacific Salmon life history and habitat.
 Carol gleefully retired in February 2022–she’s been a free woman for a year now.